 Koreatown is one of Los Angeles' densest and most vibrant urban neighborhoods, with a housing mix dominated by multi-family buildings.
 The neighborhood's density creates pronounced urban heat island effects, making reliable air conditioning particularly important during summer heat events.

-LC Heating & Air provides full HVAC service throughout Koreatown within the 90005 and 90020 zip codes, working with individual residents, property managers, and building owners.
-We are experienced with the specific HVAC equipment common in Koreatown's multi-family building stock.
+LC Heating & Air provides full HVAC service throughout Koreatown within the 90005 zip code, working with individual residents, property managers, and building owners.
+We are experienced with the specific HVAC equipment common in Koreatown's multi-family building stock, from through-wall units to modern high-wall ductless systems.

 Local HVAC considerations